firalabs/firadmin/README.md

 #Firadmin
-###Basic admin panel with login and user controller implementation
+###Basic admin panel for Laravel 4 with login and user controller implementation